bollu/bollu.github.io/README.md

 # Learning to talk with your hands

 I was intruged by [this HN thread](https://news.ycombinator.com/item?id=26382528) about learning to talk with your hands.
+I guess I'm going to try and do this more often now.

 # Lovecraftisms